Reennon/ua-gec-lora/readme.md

 ----

-In this solution we researched the impact of LoRA fine-tuning method for LLMs; Test the impact, improvement on language understanding for grammar correction on non-english languages.
-In this solution we used UA-GEC dataset, presented by grammarly: https://github.com/grammarly/ua-gec
+In this solution we researched the impact of LoRA fine-tuning method for LLMs; Test the impact, improvement on language understanding for grammar correction on non-English languages.
+In this solution, we used [UA-GEC dataset](https://github.com/grammarly/ua-gec), presented by Grammarly.

 The paper and dataset abstract can be checked here: https://www.grammarly.com/blog/engineering/ua-gec-2/ and here https://arxiv.org/pdf/2103.16997v2.pdf